 Berberine also activates an enzyme called AMP-activated protein kinase (AMPK).
 AMPK exists in every cell.
 Its primary job is to regulate metabolism, helping control how your body breaks down and uses energy.
 But AMPK can also influence body fat composition and plays a critical role in regulating your appetite.

+But don’t fall for claims on TikTok that berberine is “nature’s Ozempic.”
 It’s important to note that Dr. Bradley says that more studies on how berberine affects weight loss are needed.

 Your blood contains fatty substances (lipids) directly related to your heart health.
 Having high levels of some of those lipids — cholesterol (hyperlipidemia) and triglycerides — increases your risk of heart disease.